Most Popular Irish Soda Bread

 - In a large bowl, combine the flours, sugar, baking powder, baking soda and salt.
 In a small bowl, whisk the egg, buttermilk and butter.
 Stir into dry ingredients just until moistened.
 Fold in raisins.

-- Transfer to a 9-in. x 5-in. loaf pan coated with cooking spray.
-Bake at 350° for 50-60 minutes or until a toothpick inserted near the center comes out clean.
+- Transfer to a 9x5-in. loaf pan coated with cooking spray.
+Bake at 350° for 50-60 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack.
-Yield: 1 loaf (16 slices).

 I chose this recipe because I didn't have to knead the dough AND it used whole wheat flour.
 I added 1 and 1/2 cups raisins and I like the idea of sprinkled sugar the next time (lurky27).
 It fit perfectly in my 9 x 5 pan (bakingf).

 YUM!
 Fit fine in a 9x5 pan.
 I used all whole wheat flour and it tasted great.
-I used a whole cup of raisins and sprinkled a bit of sugar on top before baking.
+I used a whole cup of raisins and sprinkled a bit of sugar on top before baking.~ Theresa

 Delicious!, also amazing the next day toasted with a little butter and or jam.
 I reversed the flour to 2 cups whole wheat pastry flour and one cup white.
 To boost the nutritional value.
 This is an easy recipe that's fun to make with the kids.